vamping111/terraform-provider-testmark/website/docs/d/instance.html.markdown

 * `ebs_optimized` - If true, the launched EC2 instance will be EBS-optimized.
 Always `false`.
 * `enclave_options` - Enable Nitro Enclaves on launched instances.
 Always empty.
 * `get_password_data` - (Optional) If true, wait for password data to become available and retrieve it.
 Useful for getting the administrator password for instances running Microsoft Windows.
 The password data is exported to the `password_data` attribute.
 See [GetPasswordData](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_GetPasswordData.html) for more information.
-* `host_id` - ID of a dedicated host that the instance will be assigned to.
-Always empty.
 * `iam_instance_profile` - IAM Instance Profile to launch the instance with.
 Always `""`.
 * `ipv6_addresses` - Specify one or more IPv6 addresses from the range of the subnet to associate with the primary network interface.
 Always empty.
 * `maintenance_options` - The maintenance and recovery options for the instance.
 Always empty.